 First American in Orbit was John Glenn.
-He was launched in February 20 1962 in the Friendship7
+He was launched on 20 February 1962 in the Friendship 7 spacecraft.

-John Glenn’s flight on 20 February 1962 put the United States into a heated space race with the Soviet Union, which had launched cosmonaut Yuri Gagarin into orbit 10 months earlier.
+John Glenn’s flight on 20 February 1962 put the United States into a space race with the Soviet Union, which had launched cosmonaut Yuri Gagarin into orbit 10 months earlier.

 50 Years in Space Anniversary

 His wife Annie and their two children accompanied him to all the festivities.

 Did you know?

 * As of February 2012, John Glenn and fellow astronaut Scott Carpenter, 86, are the lone survivors of NASA’s original Mercury 7 astronauts.

-space.
+* This was the first spacecraft in space – Sputnik 1.
 It was the USA’s competitor – the Soviet Union.